-Dear Class Of 2020: Graduation Messages From Frontline Workers
+Dear Class Of 2020: Graduation Messages From Front-Line Workers

 As for my future, I will be attending Southern University in Baton Rouge, La., majoring in nursing.
 During this pandemic, I haven't been afraid of being surrounded by so many potentially sick people.
 Instead, I felt compelled to help.
 My job as a Kroger cashier, assisting people in getting the medicine and other household items they needed, has solidified my dream to be a nurse.
 I had to exercise compassion, patience and quick thinking under pressure.
 And I am so very grateful for that experience.

 What I hope you graduates have learned from this experience is that you have to be in the moment and live for today.
 Have goals and dreams.
 But be adaptable.
-Congratulations, class of 2020.
+Congratulations, Class of 2020.
 We did it.
 And I wish you the best.